Where are they now? - Jon Anderson

 couple of new songs."

-Anderson has talked about an opera based on "The Alchemist".
-This was written by Italian composer/arranger/guitarist/promoter Alessandro De Rosa (worked with Ennio Morricone), who co-wrote "Music is God" with Anderson.
+Anderson has talked about an opera based on "The Alchemist", although work evolved away from that description.
+The project was written by Italian composer/arranger/guitarist/promoter Alessandro De Rosa (worked with Ennio Morricone), who co-wrote "Music is God" with Anderson.
 De Rosa describes the piece as a "a symphonic – theatr[ic]al poem"; he composed the music with Anderson contributing vocal melodies and lyrics.
-De Rosa continues on his webpage, which includes a 5 minute sample of the music (see under "projects"):
+De Rosa continued on his webpage, which included a 5 minute sample of the music:

 In 2006 and 2007, Anderson's websites requested submissions from people interest in collaborating with him.
 The first, in Aug 2006, read, "Jon Anderson is looking for fresh talent!
 Specifically, he seeks Symphonic and World Music keyboard players and orchestrators to contribute to an array of musical projects he is planning."
 In Jul 2007, Anderson announced on his webpage: